rm0819/bomberman-website/README.md

 ### Adding power-ups
 \+ Power-ups can currently be picked up, and will changed the players attributes.

-\- Power-ups do not drop naturally yet
+\- Power-ups do not drop naturally yet.

 ### Death upon explosion
+\+ Players will die when exploded, and the game will end, announcing a winner.

+\- End winning screen is a plain alert, which occurs before the explosion is rendered, and overall feels bad.
-\- Neither players nor power-ups will die/disappear when exploded yet
+\- Power-ups will not disappear when exploded yet.

 ***